mohit-marathe/zetajs/README.md

 Embind-based approach.
 The starting point is the `Module.zetajs` `Promise` that provides the `zetajs` facilities.

-Compared to the underlying Embind layer, UNO objects are reprsented by proxying JS objects that internally uses UNO's `css.script.Invocation` service to directly make available all the UNO interfaces implemented by the given UNO object.
+Compared to the underlying Embind layer, UNO objects are represented by proxying JS objects that internally uses UNO's `css.script.Invocation` service to directly make available all the UNO interfaces implemented by the given UNO object.
 There is no more need for `query` calls to obtain a reference to specific UNO interfaces.